Puskar-Roy/InteliSched/README.md

 For Making GUI We Use A python Library Called Custom Tkinter And In Backend We Use Google Firebase (Firebase Authentication And Cloud Firestore)
 (GUI-Main-Beta Is The Latest Version,And Here we don't provide apy key of our actual firebse cloud fire store due to privacy reasons)

+To get started:
+First, install the requirements.txt using pip install -r requirements.txt Then go to src: cd src
+Then execute the program: python driver.py